-All three Sciences taught by a subject specialist.
+All three Sciences are taught by a subject specialist.
 There will be GCSE grades for Biology, Physics and Chemistry.
-You will be studying the same content as Combined Science but in more depth and with some extra practical's that are a requirement.
+You will be studying the same content as Combined Science but in more depth and with some extra practicals which are a requirement.